 return soap_sender_fault(soap, "Square root of negative value", "I can only compute the square root of a non-negative value");

 The implementation of the remote methods return a SOAP status code.
 The code SOAP_OK denotes success, while soap_sender_fault returns an exception.
 This application is intended to run as a CGI application at the specified location (http://mydomain/path/calculator.cgi).
-However, you can build a stand-alone HTTP/HTTPS Web server that serves regular dynamic HTML content and SOAP/XML Web services, see the gSOAP Web Server screen dump.
+However, you can build a stand-alone HTTP/HTTPS Web server that serves regular dynamic HTML content and SOAP/XML Web services, see the gSOAP Web Server (screen shot).
 You can also use Apache_mod, WinInet, IIS, or Fast CGI.
+Apache, WinInet, and IIS are recommended over stand-alone services and provide load balancing, access control, tracing, and more.